 Related: 7 Gorgeous Eco-Resorts for a Green Escape

-The Costa Rican resort is nestled in the privately owned Lapa Rios reserve, a conservation easement managed by the Nature Conservancy and Cederena, which was established by John and Karen Lewis.
+The Costa Rican resort is nestled in the privately owned Lapa Rios reserve; a conservation easement managed by the Nature Conservancy and Cederena, which was established by John and Karen Lewis.
 The resort was established with the intent of protecting and promoting environmental and social sustainability.
 When building the resort, great care was taken to preserve the local vegetation and wildlife, build with fully renewable construction materials, install solar panels, hire only local workers, and fund the community’s local school.
-They even raise money to fund the park rangers who look after the already established national park next door to them.
+They even raise money to fund the park rangers who look after the already established national park next door.

-Ecotourism is a growing industry these days.
-And often times it is just a buzz word used by marketers to help ease their guests state of mind, rather than a true vision guiding the industry.
-So it is fantastic to see a resort properly embracing the true meaning of sustainability.
+Ecotourism is a growing industry these days, and can often times be used as a buzzword by marketers to help ease their guests’ state of mind, rather than a true vision guiding the industry.
+It’s truly fantastic to see a resort like Lapa Rios properly embracing the true meaning of sustainability.